 The condensed interim consolidated financial statements included in this quarterly report are unaudited.
-These financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and applicable rules and regulations of the SEC regarding interim financial reporting and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for a fair statement of the Company's financial position as of March 31, 2022, and its results of operations for the three months ended March 31, 2022 and 2021, changes in shareholders' equity for the three months ended March 31, 2022 and 2021, and cash flows for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2022 or for any other future annual or interim period.
-These financial statements should be read in conjunction with the audited financial statements included in the Company's Form 10-K for the year ended December 31, 2021 as filed with the SEC.
-The Company's significant accounting policies are disclosed in the audited financial statements for the year ended December 31, 2021 included in the Company's Form 10-K. Since the date of such financial statements, there have been no changes to the Company's significant accounting policies.
+These financial statements have been prepared in accordance with U.S. GAAP and applicable rules and regulations of the SEC regarding interim financial reporting and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for a fair statement of the Company's financial position as of June 30, 2022, and its results of operations for the three and six months ended June 30, 2022, and 2021, changes in shareholders' equity for the six months ended June 30, 2022 and 2021, and cash flows for the six months ended June 30, 2022 and 2021.
+The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2022 or for any other future annual or interim period.
+These financial statements should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC.
+The Company's significant accounting policies are disclosed in the audited financial statements for the year ended December 31, 2021 included in the Company's Annual Report on Form 10-K. Since the date of such financial statements, there have been no changes to the Company's significant accounting policies.